 - Surgeon’s fee

 Most health insurance plans will not cover cosmetic tummy tuck surgery, related complications, or another surgery to revise the appearance of your body.
 However, most insurance will cover panniculectomy surgery due to medical condition.
 Panniculectomy and tummy tuck surgery are different types of surgery.
 Please review your health insurance policy.

 When choosing a plastic surgeon for tummy tuck, remember that the surgeon’s experience and your comfort with him or her are just as important as the final cost of the surgery.
 Dr Okoro takes his time to understand your goals and desire for the best long term outcome.
 Your safety and satisfaction are very important to him.

 Top Tummy tuck Doctor 2010When you want to combine hysterectomy & tummy tuck, Georgia Plastic & Reconstructive Surgery is the smart choice.
-For more information about tummy tuck surgery or to schedule a confidential consultation at our plastic surgery practice, call us or email us today!
+For more information about tummy tuck in Atlanta surgery or to schedule a confidential consultation at our plastic surgery practice, call us or email us today!